Rdbaker/GameCenter/skate/source/includes/_leaderboard.md

 Add a new score and receive the scores above and below the new score.
 The parameters for adding the new score are in the POST data, while the parameters for listing nearby scores are in the URL parameters.
+The standard pagination does not apply to this endpoint. `page_size` and `offset` are ignored, instead relying on the `radius` and new score entry to dictate which scores are returned.

 ### Data Parameters